General selection models: Bernstein duality and minimal ancestral structures: Properties of the Bernstein coefficient process and its leaf process

+(1) Let $\mathbb{M}_{V}$ be the set of matrices of size $n\times 2$ for some $n\geq 2$ that can be obtained as the product of a finite number of (compatible) selection and coalescence matrices (the $2\times 2$ identity matrix is seen as an empty product of such matrices).
+Fix $a,b\in \R$ and denote by

 the set of points that can be reached by $V$ starting from $(a,b)^T$.
-From Lemma \ref{lem:action-coal-frag}, the set $C_V(a,b)$ is invariant for $V$.
-Moreover, by definition, $C_V(a,b)$ forms a communication class of~$V$, which contains $(a,b)^T$.
-Indeed, for $w,w'\in C_V(a,b)$, in order to go from $w$ to $w'$, first go from $w$ to $(a, b)^T$ by successive coagulation operations.
-Then go from $(a, b)^T$ to $w'$ in a finite number of successive selection and coagulation operations.
+The set $C_V(a,b)$ is by definition invariant for $V$.
+Moreover, the restriction of $V$ to $C_V(a,b)$ is an irreducible continuous-time Markov chain.
+Indeed, for $w,w'\in C_V(a,b)$ to go from $w$ to $w'$, first go from $w$ to $(a, b)^T$ by successive coalescence operations.
+Then go from $(a, b)^T$ to $w'$ in a finite number of successive selection and coalescence operations.
 By Theorem~\ref{thm:degreeprocessrecurrenttransient(intro)}, the assumption $b(\beta)<c(\Lambda)$ implies that~$L$ is positive recurrent.
 In particular, the state $(a,b)^T$ is positive recurrent for $V$.
-Furthermore, the restriction of~$V$ to $C_V(a,b)$ is irreducible and positive recurrent.
-Hence, there exists a unique invariant distribution $\mu^{a,b}$~\citep[Thm.
+Thus, the restriction of~$V$ to $C_V(a,b)$ is positive recurrent, and hence it admits a unique invariant distribution $\mu^{a,b}$~\citep[Thm.
 3.5.2, Thm.
-3.5.3]{norris1998markov} for $V$ restricted to $C_V(a,b)$.
-It remains to see that $\mu^{a,b}$ is the unique stationary distribution of $V$ with support included in $\widehat{C}_V(a,b):=\{v\in\Rb^\infty: v_0=a,\, v_{\dim(v)-1}=b\}$.
-But this follows directly noting that, since $L$ is positive recurrent, the process $V$ starting in $V_0=v\in \widehat{C}_V(a,b)$ enters~$C_V(a,b)$ in finite time. \item Let $V_{\infty}^{a,b}\sim \mu^{a,b}$.
-If $V_0=(a,b)^T$, then $V_t\xrightarrow[t\to\infty]{(d)}V_{\infty}^{a,b}$ in law by classic Markov chain theory~\citep[Thm.
-3.6.2]{norris1998markov}.
-On the other hand, for $n\in \N_0$ and $v\in \R^{n+1}$ with $v_0=a$ and $v_n=b$, as remarked above, $V$ enters $C_V(a,b)$ in finite time.
-Hence, the result follows. \end{enumerate} \end{proof} \begin{remark} Let us provide more details on the invariant measures of Proposition~\ref{prop:abs}.
-We start with two remarks.
-Let $t_1>t_0$.
-From the definition of the dynamics, $V_{t_{1}}$ can be recovered deterministically from $V_{t_{0}}$ and the trajectory of the process $(L_t; [t_{0},t_1])$, i.e. by observing the succession of coagulation and selection events.
-The second remark is that Lemma~\ref{lem:action-coal-frag} implies that for every $t$ such that $L_t=1$, we have $V_t=(a,b)^T$.
-Since the process $(L_s; s\geq0)$ is positive recurrent, it can be decomposed into its finite successive excursions away from state~$1$.
-Let us denote by $e_t$ the excursion straddling time~$t$.
-More precisely, for $i\geq 1$, let $\tilde{T}_i$ be the $i$-th return time to state~$1$ of $L$ and define
+3.5.3]{norris1998markov}.
+It remains to show that $\mu^{a,b}$ is the unique stationary distribution of $V$ with support included in $\widehat{C}_V(a,b)\coloneqq\{v\in\Rb^\infty: v_0=a,\, v_{\dim(v)-1}=b\}$.
+This follows directly noting that, since $L$ is positive recurrent, the process $V$ starting in $V_0=v\in \widehat{C}_V(a,b)$ enters~$C_V(a,b)$ in finite time.